Man Utd suffer shock FA Cup shoot-out exit against Middlesbrough

-Manchester United suffered a shock FA Cup fourth round exit as Championship club Middlesbrough won 8-7 on penalties after a 1-1 draw at Old Trafford on Friday.
+Ralf Rangnick claimed Manchester United were robbed by VAR after his side suffered a shock FA Cup exit at the hands of Championship club Middlesbrough who won 8-7 on penalties after a 1-1 draw on Friday.

 Man Utd suffer shock FA Cup shoot-out exit against Middlesbrough